 If you’re looking to see wildlife, the Riding Mountain National Park is home to a diverse group of animals including bison, black bears, wolves, moose, lynx and elk.
 For bird lovers, there are more than 260 species here, including the Canadian geese.
 The park is divided into zones: the aspen parkland, mixed-wood forest, and the rare deciduous forest, where trees shed their leaves annually.
 In each zone, you‘ll find three distinct ecosystems.
 Cycling, biking, and boating (fishing too) are favorite activities on one of several lakes and rivers.
 You’ll find the cutest A-frame cabins to lodge here too.
 That’s right: No tents needed.

-Of all the parks we recommend here, Yoho National Park is probably the quietest and most serene.
+Of all the national parks we recommend here, Yoho National Park is probably the quietest and most serene.
 If you’re looking to just relax and take in the beauty of nature, this is the destination for you.
 Here, you’ll see the incredible Emerald Lake, the Natural Bridge and the Takakkaw Falls, which is over 1,200 feet high.
 There are more than 200 miles of hiking trails here, surrounded by lakes and thick forest.
 You can sit and just take it all in or get closer glimpses of this paradise during a long stroll.
 You’ll want to also go canoeing at Emerald Lake, where you can rent a canoe for $60 an hour.
 Or, paddle board around the park for the most scenic ride ever.
 If you want more of an adventure, go white-water rafting at Hicking Horse River.

 - Keep in mind that speed limits are measured in kilometers (i.e 100 kmh is 62 mph).
 Don’t get a ticket!